gbmcarlos/php-stack/README.md

 ## What's this
 The purpose of this project is to build a set of PHP environments as Docker images.
-It also contains an AWS Serverless Application to provide PHP support for Lambda functions

 ## Stack
 - [**PHP Base**](#php-base): Based on the PHP binaries of [Bref](http://bref.sh/), install composer and a production-ready ini config file